2021–22 UEFA Champions League: Teams

-Schedule
+Round and draw dates

 All matches were played on Tuesdays and Wednesdays apart from the preliminary round final, which was played on a Friday, and the final, which was played on a Saturday.
 The third qualifying round second legs were only played on a Tuesday due to the 2021 UEFA Super Cup on the following Wednesday.
 Scheduled kick-off times starting from the play-off round were 18:45 (instead of 18:55 previously) and 21:00 CEST/CET.

 All draws were held at UEFA headquarters in Nyon, Switzerland, except the group stage draw, which took place in Istanbul, Turkey, on 26 August 2021.